csoftdev88/angular-scss/README.md

 2. `npm install -g grunt-cli bower karma phantomjs@1.9.8`
 3. `git clone https://github.com/2PVentures/mobius-web.git`
 4. `cd mobius-web`:
-  * `npm install`
-  * `bower install`
-  * `grunt build --tenant=suttonLive --environment=development` to build the app using "sutton" as target.
-  * Run server `NODE_ENV=development node server.js --tenant=suttonLive --environment=development`
+5. Install dependencies and watch files `npm run watch.sandman`
+6. Run the middleware `npm run server.sandman`
-  * Finally, open `localhost:9000` in your browser
+7. Finally, open `localhost:9000` in your browser

-### Local development
-1. Follow installation steps 1-3 described above.
-2. Run `grunt development --tenant=suttonLive --environment=development` to build the app using "sutton" as target.
-3. Run server `NODE_ENV=development node server.js --tenant=suttonLive --environment=development`.

-### Production
+### How do I deploy to a live environment ?
+1. Change to root `sudo su -`
-1. Follow instalation steps 1-4 described above.
+1. Follow installation steps 1-4 described above.
-2. Run `grunt production --tenant=suttonLive --environment=live` to build the app using "sutton" as target.
-3. Run `NODE_ENV=production node server.js --tenant=suttonLive --environment=live`

-In case the application needs to run on a different port append `port=xxxx` eg `port=9090` to the start command.
--> eg full: `pm2 start server.js -- tenant=laval port=9090`

-Running production with PM2, node server needs to be started on mobius-web folder:
-1. cd mobius-web
-2. export NODE_ENV=production
+2. Run `npm run build.sandman`
-3. pm2 start server.js --name "WEB" -- --tenant=suttonLive --environment=live
+3. Run `pm2 restart WEB` (If pm2 says there is no instance of WEB running do `pm2 start server.js --name "WEB" -- --tenant=sandman --environment=live`)
+4. Clear cloudflare cache visit `https://webservice.mobiuswebservices.com/cloudflare/clearcache?site=mobiusbookingengine`

+#### Trouble shooting ####
+If you deploy the app and get an index_US cannot be found, or something similiar, then something has gone wrong with the build process.
+Re build the application and try again.
+Failing that, ensure that the locales in the config file are valid and match the values of the build folder names.

 ### The Build System